 1. The affordable housing project must expressly limit residency in the affordable residential units to persons with very low income as defined by the Health and Safety Code section 50105.
 This section defines “Very Low Income” households as persons and families at or below 50 percent of area (Los Angeles County) median income, adjusted for family size, and revised annually.
-2. Customers must currently meet income-qualifying levels under PWP’s Electric Utility Assistance Program (EUAP) and be enrolled in the EUAP Program for a minimum of one year at the time of application.
+2. Customers must currently meet income-qualifying levels under PWP’s Electric Utility Assistance Program (EUAP) and be enrolled in the EUAP Program at the time of application.
 Medical Assistance customers are not eligible.
-PWP reserves right to require recertification prior to reserving solar incentive funds.
+PWP requires certification prior to reserving solar incentive funds.
 3. Qualifying systems must be connected to and serving the energy needs of residential units subject to affordability requirements; and common areas of the building or project, provided a minimum of 80 percent of the units are subject to the affordability requirements.
 Common areas include, but are not limited to: hallways, recreation rooms, laundry rooms, outdoor, and parking areas.
 4. Eligible projects include existing and new multifamily and single-family developments where at least 80 percent of the project units are reserved for affordable housing households as defined in requirement # 1 for a period of at least 10 years.
 5. Each residential dwelling unit for which a solar energy system is being installed must have a PWP account and individual electrical utility meter.
-6. New affordable housing projects must provide documentation showing energy efficiency for each single family home or multifamily building of at least 15 percent greater than the requirements of the current Building Energy Efficiency Standards, also known as “Title 24.”
+6. New affordable housing projects must provide documentation showing energy efficiency for each single family home or multifamily building of at least 15 percent (15%) greater than the requirements of the current Building Energy Efficiency Standards, also known as “Title 24.”
 Existing affordable housing projects and Income-Qualified applicants must complete Energy Efficiency Measures (EEM) that will reduce electrical consumption by a minimum of 15% compared to the customer’s annual historical electrical usage BEFORE requesting "Permission to Operate" letter from PWP.
 All EEMs completed will be verified during PWP Field Inspection.